PeakeElectronicInnovation/basic-led-controller/README.md

 - Access the web interface through your browser using the device's IP address
 - Control colors, brightness, and effects
 - Configure device settings
+- Update firmware via the `/update` endpoint

+### Firmware Updates
+1. Access the OTA update interface by navigating to `http://<device-ip>/update`
+2. Select the new firmware file (.bin)
+3. Click "Update" to begin the process
+4. The device will restart automatically after the update

 ### Home Assistant Integration
 - The device supports MQTT auto-discovery